jagnoor/Machine-Ready-Win/README.md

 *   If you encounter any issues during installation, try running the batch file as an administrator.
 *   Keep your software and libraries up-to-date by regularly checking for updates and installing them.
 *   Practice coding and experimenting with different tools and libraries to build your skills and gain experience.
 The more you practice, the better you will become!
-*   Don't be afraid to ask for help or collaborate with others in the course.
+*   Don't be afraid to ask for help.
 Learning is always more fun when you do it with others.

-> are you done?

-Yes, I am done.
-Let me know if you have any further questions or if there's anything else I can assist you with.